Key Takeaways

 - If you cannot ship the product within 30 days, you should contact the customer with revised shipping instructions and a reason for the same.

-- You can’t offer your customer accelerated checkouts or payment options for pre-orders via Google Pay, Apple Pay, etc.
+- You can’t offer your customers accelerated checkouts or payment options for pre-orders via Google Pay, Apple Pay, etc.

 - You cannot allow your customers to purchase product subscriptions if you’re selling them as pre-orders.